JuanFryS/googleplus-timeline/README.md

 | token               | Google+ access token of the logged in user                                                                   | Required `<String>`               |
 | language               | Language of information provided by the component (details about a certain post, not the post content itself)                                                                   | Optional `<String>`    (Default: 'en')           |

+## Obtaining an access token
+When you complete the G+ sign in flow, you obtain an access token necessary to authenticate you through the subsecuent calls to the Google+ API.
+To implement/integrate the sign in flow in your application/site please visit [Sign In Users](https://developers.google.com/+/web/signin/) and [Integrating Google Sign-In into your web app](https://developers.google.com/identity/sign-in/web/sign-in)

 ## Dependencies

 Element dependencies are managed via [Bower](http://bower.io/).
 You can